 - Pontiac fever is a milder, flu-like illness.

-For data on legionellosis in New York City visit EpiQuery.
+For data on legionellosis in New York City visit EpiQuery

-Why is it called legionellosis?
+Why is this disease called legionellosis?

 How widespread is legionellosis?